whitem24/courses/eth-101/lesson-eth-12.md

  The project must includes the following:

-1. Getters that read from your contact and setters that write to your smart contract.
+1. Getters that read from your contract and setters that write to your smart contract.
 2. Incorporate the ability to burn, mint, transfer tokens.
 3. Render the name, symbol, balance, token owner, and total supply of your token on the front-end.
 4. A front-end for your DAPP using Ethers.js and your favorite front-end framework (Vue, React, etc).